 This tutorial teaches how to run a quick sequencing depth and coverage check for one or more reference sequences.

-Samtools introduced on version 1.10 a “coverage” as a sub-command which can be used to process BAM files and return the coverage and other useful metrics (listed below) for each of the reference sequences.
+Samtools introduced on version 1.10 a “coverage” as a sub-command that can be used to process BAM files and return the coverage and other valuable metrics (listed below) for each of the reference sequences.